Discount Pond Supplies at ThatFishPlace.com

 Mac and Kojak

 On 9/14/08, I went to the Mid-Atlantic Koi Show (I had gone twice before).
 This time, I decided I was going to get two more koi even though I do not have a "real" koi pond (no skimmer, vortex, bubble bead filter, bottom drain, UV, and so on) or really spare room in the pond.
-Maggie and Colin are a decade old now, and I worry about them.
+Maggie and Colin were a decade old, and I worried about them.
 While koi can live over a hundred years, fish in my care usually are not so lucky.
 I wanted to get a Sanke koi and one other one.
 I bought Mac and Kojak from a booth set up by Quality Koi Company based out of New Jersey.

-Mac is named after MAKC (Mid-Atlantic Koi Club).
-Kojak is an alteration of Kujaku which is the variety that he is.
-Mac is a Sanke with a red head and mostly red and black on the body with less white.
+Mac was named after MAKC (Mid-Atlantic Koi Club).
+Kojak was an alteration of Kujaku which is the variety that he was.
+Mac was a Sanke with a red head and mostly red and black on the body with less white.
 I was told that more white would appear as she aged.
-Kojak is a Kujaku, also called a metallic peacock.
-He is platinum with patches of brownish red.
-I do not know their sexes but will call Mac a girl and Kojak a boy.
-I needed to quarantine them as a responsible pond owner would so I had bought and set up a 50 gallon stock tank the weekend before.
-I will also overwinter my tropical marginals in there.
+Kojak was a Kujaku, also called a metallic peacock.
+He was platinum with patches of brownish red.
+I did not know their sexes but would call Mac a girl and Kojak a boy.
+I needed to quarantine them as a responsible pond owner would so I had bought and set up a 50 gallon stock tank the weekend before in the basement.
+I would also overwinter my tropical marginals in there.
 I put in some bricks (the pots sit on them; the bricks have been used in the 20 gallon indoor pond for years so they are aged), black pots, fake plants, and a clay pot for hiding places.
-The pond is netted to keep the koi in and the cats out.
+The pond was netted to keep the koi in and the cats out.
 I bought a PondMaster 190 pump and filter which pumps 190 gph.
-It has a white mechanical filter and a black carbon-impregnated filter I plan to change every 4 weeks or so (squirt off weekly if needed).
-There is also an air stone and a bag of ceramic biological media on top of the filter box.
-I am hoping the pots from outside will bring in good bacteria (and snails for the koi to eat).
+It had a white mechanical filter and a black carbon-impregnated filter I planned to change every 4 weeks or so (squirt off weekly if needed).
+There was also an air stone and a bag of ceramic biological media on top of the filter box.
+I was hoping the pots from outside will bring in good bacteria (and snails for the koi to eat).

 I tried to measure Mac and Kojak but they did not really sit still!
-My guess was that Mac was 7" long and Kojak 5.5" long but they certainly do not seem that big (they were sold in the 7 to 8 inch length sale pond).
-They are very skinny.
-I will monitor the ammonia and nitrite.
-If the water quality is still good in a month, they can stay inside for the winter so we can enjoy them, and they are safe.
-If the water quality deteriorates despite water changes and filter cleanings, I can still put them outside for the winter although I would rather not.
-While they are being quarantined, I am not treating them with anything (aside from low levels of salt).
+My guess was that Mac was 7" long and Kojak 5.5" long but they certainly did not seem that big (they were sold in the 7 to 8 inch length sale pond).
+They were very skinny.
+I would monitor the ammonia and nitrite.
+If the water quality was still good in a month, they could stay inside for the winter so we could enjoy them, and they would be safe.
+If the water quality deteriorated, despite water changes and filter cleanings, I could still put them outside for the winter although I would rather not.
+While they were being quarantined, I did not treat them with anything (aside from low levels of salt).
 When I have quarantined poor quality fish (feeder fish mostly), I always medicated those.
-These guys seem healthy!
+These guys seemed healthy!

-They mostly hid for the first day which makes sense.
+They mostly hid for the first day which made sense.
 They had spent three days at the koi show being chased with a net, picked up, put back, and so on.
 Mac came up to eat some koi pellets on 9/16/08.
-They are so gorgeous!
-I wish I could get some good photos of them!
+They were so gorgeous!
+I wished I could get some good photos of them!

 Mac and Kojak were healthy and thriving.
 On 1/3/09, I cleaned their pond as I did every Saturday.
-Kojak was dashing around as always since they get scared when I clean the pond.
+Kojak was dashing around as always since they got scared when I clean the pond.
 Wait, where was Mac?
 I looked around the pond; she was gone.
-The pond is netted but there are some small gaps in a few places.
-I looked around outside the pond but there are so many obstacles that I saw nothing.
+The pond was netted but there were some small gaps in a few places.
+I looked around outside the pond but there were so many obstacles that I saw nothing.
 A little bit later, I pulled out the electrical cord to the cat water fountain.
 Out with it came Mac.
 From the looks of her, she had been dead two days.
-I am so upset.
+I was so upset.
 She was gorgeous, my dream koi.
 She jumped out a tiny gap at the edge of the net which I tried to make smaller (at that time and previously).
 If only I had been around when she jumped, I might have seen her in time.
-If she had landed anywhere else, the cats would have chewed on her but she was hidden behind the litter pan backdrops (which keep the litter out of the pond when the cats kick it).
+If she had landed anywhere else, the cats would have chewed on her but she was hidden behind the litter pan backdrops (which kept the litter out of the pond when the cats kicked it).
 Mac was 7 inches long when she died.
-Kojak is now alone and lonely.
+Kojak was now alone and lonely.
 It was not meant to be for me to have the Sanke I wanted.
-I will try to put it out of my head.
+I would try to put it out of my head.
 Most people think of fancy clothes, jewelry, make-up, and vacations when it comes to having a lot of money.
 I have none of those nor do I want them.
 I want a real koi pond!

 There was finally a warm day on 4/18/09 to release Kojak in to the 1800 gallon pond.
 The water had been 60 degrees F the day before but was 53 degrees F at dawn, later to go to 65 degrees F with an almost 80 degree F air temperature.
 As soon as Kojak found the tons of other fish, he immediately stuck with them like glue.
 He had been alone for over three months and now thought he had died and gone to heaven.
 I measured Kojak at 7" but he looked minute next to the adult goldfish and orfe and completely insignificant next to huge Maggie and Colin.